 Achievement of the Herbarium's missions in research, teaching and service demands that the collections be easily accessible.
 At the same time, the herbarium consists of delicate and irreplaceable specimens, which means that protection and preservation of the collection are central to the staff's curation activities.
 The policy on access to the collection thus attempts to achieve a balance between the goals of easy access and protection.

-The herbarium is open to all visitors between 9 AM and 5 PM Monday through Friday (except Academy holidays).
+The herbarium is open by appointment between 9 AM and 5 PM Monday through Friday (except Academy holidays).
 After hours and weekend use can be arranged if necessary.
 Upon initial arrival, visitors must sign in at the museum security desk and be escorted to the collection wing of the building.
 Visitors should sign the herbarium's guest book.

 Qualified individuals may use the collections; herbarium staff will assist novice users until they are familiar with standard protocol for handling specimens.
 Visitors may use workspace, scopes and networked computers (PC and Mac) provided on ample bench top in an alcove of the main herbarium (6th floor) and in the research area on the 5th floor.
 Plug-ins for personal laptop computers are also provided.
 These computers allow access to databases both at the Academy and other institutions and a label making program as well as printing and scanning resources.
 High-resolution digital photography can be provided by the in-house Greenfield digital imaging center.
 Plant materials brought in by visitors for study can be used only in designated areas unless they have been frozen.